 NBCFI will purchase the notes from the Bank for distribution to other affiliated or unaffiliated dealers.
 The notes sold by NBCFI to investors will initially be offered at the price set forth on the cover page of this pricing supplement, with NBCFI receiving commissions from the Issuer at the price set forth on the cover page of this pricing supplement.
-Selected dealers will receive from the Issuer a structuring fee at the price set forth on the cover page of this pricing supplement for each note.
+Selected dealers will collectively receive from NBCFI a fixed commission at the price set forth on the cover page of this pricing supplement for each note they sell.
+We or one of our affiliates will also pay, if any, a referral or structuring fee to certain dealers at the price set forth on the cover page of this pricing supplement in connection with the distribution of the notes.

-We will deliver the notes against payment therefor in New York, New York on a date that is more than one business day following the Trade Date.
-Under Rule 15c6-1 of the Exchange Act, trades in the secondary market generally are required to settle in two business days, unless the parties to any such trade expressly agree otherwise.
-Effective May 28, 2024, the standard settlement cycle under Rule 15c6-1 of the Exchange Act will be shortened from two business days to one business day.
-Accordingly, purchasers who wish to trade the notes on any date prior to one business day before delivery will be required to specify alternative settlement arrangements to prevent a failed settlement.
+We will deliver the notes against payment therefor in New York, New York on a date that is more than two Business Days following the Trade Date.
+Under Rule 15c6-1 of the Exchange Act, trades in the secondary market generally are required to settle in two Business Days, unless the parties to any such trade expressly agree otherwise.
+Accordingly, purchasers who wish to trade the notes on any date prior to two Business Days before delivery will be required to specify alternative settlement arrangements to prevent a failed settlement.